codi0/fstage/README.md

 - "examples/app" folder - a simple skeleton app; incorporating services, components and middleware
 - "examples/ipfs" folder - a demo of how to stream video over the decentralised IPFS network
+- "examples/nodejs" folder - a demo of how to include the Fstage library in a node application

 # Modules API
+Modules can be imported into a script using standard ES6 syntax, or accessed via the Fstage global var.

 (1) CORE